 The paintings are currently available at Thierry B Fine Art, 473 Malvern Rd, South Yarra.

-Gallery hours: Monday – Saturday 11am – 5pm, Sunday 12pm – 5pm or by appointment.
+Gallery hours: Tuesday – Saturday 11am – 5pm, Sunday and Monday closed or by appointment.